Undergraduate Research

 Enrolling in Chemistry 497

 All students in CHEM 497 are expected to submit a written report about their research at the end of the semester.
-A copy of the report must be submitted to the faculty member in charge of CHEM 497.
+A copy of the report must be submitted to the faculty instructor in charge of CHEM 497.
+Advanced CHEM 497 students may present (oral or poster) their research at an institutional or disciplinary symposium on place of the written report and with approval from both the faculty research mentor and the CHEM 497 instructor.

 WVU Office of Undergraduate Research